casparhendrik/Breek/README.md

 # Breek

 Breek is a mobile application made for teachers.
-They can create/join activities and link these to their personal agenda.
+They can create or join activities and link these to their personal agendas.
-In this picture you can see how it works.
+The application should, in this way, motivate teachers to take midday breaks.
+According to our research, taking lunch breaks reduces the chances of experiencing redundant and therefore dangerous amounts of stress.
+The picture below shows an impression of what the app should look like.

 ![Application screens](/src/assets/Mockup_phone.png)